SelrahcD/parallel-with-db/Readme.md

 #### No problem in sequence

-First, checkout the [`conflicting-tests` branch](https://github.com/SelrahcD/parallel-with-db/tree/conflicting-tests) and run the tests sequentially using PhpUnit, with `./vendor/bin/phpunit`.
+Run the tests sequentially using PhpUnit, with `./vendor/bin/phpunit`.
 You'll see that the tests are running without any issues.

 #### Problem in parallel.